-Sociology professor and interim senior associate dean Shannon Davis has been named as the recipient of the 2018 Kathleen S. Lowney Mentoring Award by the Society for the Study of Social Problems.
+Sociology professor Shannon Davis has been named as the recipient of the 2018 Kathleen S. Lowney Mentoring Award by the Society for the Study of Social Problems.
 Photo: Evan Cantwell/Creative Services/George Mason University.

 Sociology doctoral student Carrie Hutnick has received the 2018 Spirit of King Faculty Award for her work as an instructor with Mason's Social Action and Integrative Learning program.
 She is among several CHSS students, alumni, and faculty members recognized.